Paying for a Transplant

 Seattle Children’s has transplant specialists and social workers who will help you plan for the costs of a transplant.

-They will help you with application processes for Medicaid and/or the Children’s Financial Assistance program, depending on eligibility.
+They will help you with application processes for Medicaid or the Children’s Financial Assistance program, depending on eligibility.

 What if we don’t live in Washington, Alaska, Montana or Idaho?

-If your family lives in a state outside the WAMI region, we are prepared to help you.
+If your family lives in a state outside the Washington, Alaska, Montana, or Idaho (WAMI) region, we are prepared to help you.
 Please visit our financial counseling services to learn more.